influxdata/influxdb/CONTRIBUTING.md

 Feature requests
 ---------------
-We really like to receive feature requests, as it helps us prioritize our work.
+We really like to receive feature requests as it helps us prioritize our work.
 Please be clear about your requirements, as incomplete feature requests may simply be closed if we don't understand what you would like to see added to InfluxDB.
+If you find your feature request already exists as a Github issue please indicate your support for that feature by using the "thumbs up" reaction.

 Contributing to the source code
 ---------------

 InfluxDB follows standard Go project structure.
-This means that all your Go development are done in `$GOPATH/src`.
+This means that all your Go development is done in `$GOPATH/src`.
 GOPATH can be any directory under which InfluxDB and all its dependencies will be cloned.
 For full details on the project structure, follow along below.

 You should also read our [coding guide](https://github.com/influxdata/influxdb/blob/master/CODING_GUIDELINES.md), to understand better how to write code for InfluxDB.